Join The ClanDonate

 She volunteers with Scottish Women’s Aid in her spare time and is a mum to four young children who keep her very busy with karate, football, Irish dancing, and aerial yoga!

-Dionne studied public relations and media at Queen Margaret University in Edinburgh.
-It was here that she realised she wanted to work within the charity sector.
-She began by volunteering with The Stroke Association, and before graduating she had secured her first job with Aberlour Children’s Charity.
+Dionne is a fundraising and communications professional with over 6 years of experience in Marketing, Communications and Fundraising in the third sector.
+Whilst studying Public Relations and Media at Queen Margaret University in Edinburgh, she realised she wanted to work within the charity sector.
+She began by volunteering with The Stroke Association, and after graduating she secured her first job with Aberlour Children’s Charity.

 Since then Dionne has never looked back, going on to work with both The Kiltwalk and Marie Curie.
 When the position with PCS came up, like many people, she was not very familiar with Pancreatic Cancer.
 After reading up on the disease in more detail, and the work of PCS, she jumped at the chance to join the team.